 The Thorncreek Road to Moscow project consists of primarily undeveloped land dominated by dryland farming.
 Public land borders a portion of the eastern edge of the project area.
-The main population center associated with the project area is the City of Moscow with a population of approximately 23,800 according to the 2010 US Census data.
+The main population center associated with the project area is the City of Moscow with a population of approximately 24,338.
 The population of the project corridor has experienced a six percent decrease in population between 2000 and 2010 whereas Latah County experienced an increase of nine percent.
 See Table 9.
 Population.